 Increasing omega-3 fatty acid consumption through foods is preferable.
 However, those with coronary artery disease, may not get enough omega-3 by diet alone.
 These people may want to talk to their doctor about supplements.
 And for those with high triglycerides, even larger doses could help.

 Patients taking more than 3 grams of omega-3 fatty acids from capsules should do so only under a physician’s care.
 High intakes could cause excessive bleeding in some people.
-Check out Fish 101 for specific consumption recommendations.

 Eating fish, is there a catch?

 Some types of fish may contain high levels of mercury, PCBs (polychlorinated biphenyls), dioxins and other environmental contaminants.
 Levels of these substances are generally highest in older, larger, predatory fish and marine mammals.